 * eLibrary: vol 5 Social Philosophy, vol 17 Proposals for Research, vol 18 Overview and Autobiographical Essays.

 My computer science career evolved into educational research as I concentrated increasingly on the design of software to support learning and collaboration after graduate school.
 I became active in the CSCL (computer-supported collaborative learning) research field, attending all its conferences and organizing the one in 2002.
 At Drexel, my research was in collaboration with the Math Forum and concerned collaborative learning of mathematics, especially dynamic geometry.
 I directed the VMT (virtual math teams) project with National Science Foundation funding from 2003-2015 and founded the International Journal of CSCL (ijCSCL), serving as its editor-in-chief from 2006-2015.
-I travelled around the world to present at research centers, conferences and workshops.
+I travelled around the world to present at research centers, conferences and workshops -- see some of these presentations (1995-2015).
 I published five books on my educational research at academic presses and was recognized as an international leader in CSCL.

-* Website: eLibrary, Publications, ijCSCL Journal, VMT Project, CSCL, Teaching, Research, CV
+* Website: eLibrary, Publications, Talks, ijCSCL Journal, VMT Project, CSCL, Teaching, Research, CV

 * eLibrary: vols 3-6, 9-16, 21